An-n-nie/BankChurnKaggle/README.md

 </div>

-More charts were created to visualize the class imbalance's effects on categorical values - Geography and Gender.
+Additional charts were created to explore how this class imbalance manifests across categorical features — namely **Geography** and **Gender**.

 <div align='center'>